ctfer-io/victor/README.md

 ## Why using it ?

-So why doing it with a Drone plugin rather than using multiple steps ?
+So why doing it with a GitHub Action or a Drone plugin rather than using multiple steps ?

 <p align="center">✨ <b>Simplicity</b> ✨</p>

-Using this plugin, you ease your Continuous Deployments from a Drone pipeline, without the need to maintain plugin updates, stack import and export, basic authentication handling...
+Using this plugin, you ease your Continuous Deployments from a GitHub Action workflow or a Drone pipeline, without the need to maintain plugin updates, stack import and export, basic authentication handling...
 Yes you can work without it, but why not simplify your job and focus on the **real** business value ?